dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

  - Diamond Beach

  **Where to stay**
- - Þórshamar, Höfn (AirBnB) (LOOK THIS UP)
+ - Höfn í Hornafirði, Höfn (AirBnB)

 After what will be a lovely breakfast, set out for **Dyrhólaey**, which is a mountain peninsula on a cliff with some staggering views.
 There is an impressive looking rock arch standing strong in the sea and a black beach down below.
 In the summer you can see puffins here.

 There is a plane wreck on the route before Dyrhólaey called **DC-3 Plane Wreckage**, which crashed in 1973.
 The fusalage was abandoned there afterwards.
-It's a 4km hike over very dull black sand terrain (or you can take a expensive shuttle bus), so we didn't venture out to see it, but it could be a good photo opportunity.
+It's a 4km hike over very dull black sand terrain (or you can take a expensive shuttle bus), so I didn't venture out to see it, but it could be a good photo opportunity.

 The next stop is **Reynisfjara**, near the town of Vik.
 Stop here for a while an appreciate the black sand, the crashing waves and the basalt columns and rock formations.
 It's a truly spectacular place and if you're a city dweller it's a great chance to unwind and feel relaxed.

-[picture of Reynisfjara]
+{% include image.html url='/assets/iceland/reynisfjara.jpg' alt='Reynisfjara beach' caption='Reynisfjara beach' %}

+After taking it the atmosphere of Reynisfjara, you'll drive to Vatnajökull National park which as some great hiking routes and a tour up the biggset glacier in Iceland.

+However before that you'll go through the **Skaftareldahraun moss lava fields**, there isn't too much to see here but the bleak desolate landscape can really strike home - there is ancient black lava covered in moss as far as the eye can see.

+There are also some great stops along the way, the main one of note is **Pjadrurfoss waterfall**.
+It's a small waterfall but the setting and the several streams of water all frothing and flowing into the main river is magnificent.

+{% include image.html url='/assets/iceland/pjadrurfoss.jpg' alt='Pjadrurfoss waterfall' caption='Pjadrurfoss waterfall' %}

+The main attraction of the afternoon is **Vatnajökull National Park**, which is named after the biggest glacier in Iceland.
+It's about the size of Cyprus and  and the national park has guided tours up the glacier.
+You can't go on your own so you'll need a guide, which will supply the correct equipment to walk up this magnificant glacier.

+If you fancy something a bit more low-key, there are great hiking trails around the **Skaftafell** area of the national park, and you are also only about a 20 minute walk from a magnificant lake near Vatnajökull glacier, which has small icebergs floating in it, making for some fantastic scenery.

+{% include image.html url='/assets/iceland/vatnajokull.jpg' alt='Vatnajökull National Park' caption='Vatnajökull National Park' %}

+Once you've had your fill of the Vatnajökull National Park, hopefully you have enough day light to admire the **Diamond Beach** (I didn't unfortunately!).
+It's an incredibly picturesque beach where the icebergs of Jökulsárlón wash up on their journey out to the Atlantic Ocean, giving a stark contrast to the jet black sand.

+A short drive later and you'll make it to the small fishing village of Hofn to your accomodation.

+## Day 3

+### Hofn to Egilsstaðir

+![alt text][stokksnes]

+**Things to see**
+ - Hoffell hot tubs
+ - Stokksnes Mountain
+ - The Viking Village
+ - Lagarfljót

+ **Where to stay**
+ - Tehúsið Hostel, Egilsstaðir (AirBnB)

 [map]: /assets/iceland/map.jpg "Map of the route around Iceland and stops"
 [seljalandsfoss]: /assets/iceland/day-1.jpg "Seljalandsfoss waterfall"
+[reynisfjara]: /assets/iceland/day-2.jpg "Reynisfjara beach"
+[stokksnes]: /assets/iceland/day-3.jpg "Stokksnes mountain"